chtoucas/Abc/play/Fx/README.md

 ﻿A word of caution
 -----------------
-The classes found here exist for the sole purpose of documentation.
+The classes found here exist for the sole purpose of my own education.
-API and documentation are **adapted** from the Haskell sources.
+API and documentation are **adapted** (copied) from the Haskell sources.
+The port from Haskell is quite loose and the result is NOT meant for efficiency.

 Overview
 --------